BYUI451/docker_modifying/README.md

 Modifying and adding elements to a container.

-## Basics
+## Modifying

+In order to modify a Docker container, we have to get to the source of the container.
+Containers are built from images, but images are built from a Dockerfile.
+The best way to modify a container is by modifying the Dockerfile that built the container.
+As will be described later, when we modify the Dockerfile and turn it into a container, we have successfully modified the container.
+In this report, we will dive into what a Dockerfile is, how to build one, a quick example and persisting data.

-### The Dockerfile
+## The Dockerfile

 The Dockerfile is the starting place for any custom image or container.
 Within this file, anything we need from an image or container can be specified.
 There are hundreds of thousands of ways to specify the makeup of a Docker container, and it is very customizable.
 In this way, a container is much like Legos.
 There are an infinite number of ways that Legos can go together, combining some pieces with others or omitting pieces.
 This is how a Docker container is as well.
 I think that this analogy will better explain it.

 > A Dockerfile is to a container what a homemade instruction manual is to a Lego set.

 This analogy is a way to look at a Dockerfile.
-A store bought Lego set comes with instuctions on how to configure that certain set to look like what is on the box.
+A store bought Lego set comes with instructions on how to configure that certain set to look like what is on the box.
 That's a Docker Hub supported image, someone has already done the work for us.
 But when we build something really cool out of the millions of possible Lego configurations, we could make ourselves an instruction manual to be able to make it again.
 A Dockerfile can be used over and over again to produce an image, which yields the final result of a container.

-### Anatomy of a Dockerfile
+## Anatomy of a Dockerfile

 Certain characteristics of a Dockerfile must be included in order to compile the image into a container.
 The order will be shown down below, but let's dive into what some of these characteristics are.
 This will be a surface level overview.
-For a more in depth look into what some of these charactersitics are read [this file here](https://gist.github.com/adamveld12/4815792fadf119ef41bd).
+For a more in depth look into what some of these characteristics are read [this file here](https://gist.github.com/adamveld12/4815792fadf119ef41bd).

 *FROM* - First, we must specify what base image we will be using.
 This can be compared to an OS, and actually can be a OS.
 Basically, the backbone the container will be running on.
 The OS that the container runs on can vary greatly, such as Python or Ubuntu, but is mostly important for any dependencies that the other attribute of the container will run on.
 To pick a base image, visit [Docker Hub](hub.docker.com) and search for which one you would like to use.
 For example, we could use Python like so: